-Abha soil sample was also distinct in having high populations of bacteria with the ability to survive on the simple source of nutrients and extreme conditions or the ability to perform an important geochemical or agricultural function.
-The
+Abha soil sample was also distinct in having high populations of bacteria with the ability to survive on simple source of 165 nutrients and extreme conditions or the ability to perform important geochemical or agricultural function.
+The population of genera Adhaeribacter, Modestobacter, Ramlibacter, radiation resistant Geodermatophilus, Pseudonocardia, and Flavobacterium was high in samples from Abha.
+Population of Paracoccus and Phenylobacterium capable of growing optimally on artificial compounds like dimethyl formamide, chloridazon, antipyrin, and pyramidon was also significantly higher (Eberspächer and Lingens, 2006).
+N2-fixing Azospirillum, Agrobacterium, and phototrophic Rhodobacter were also

-- 175 population of genera Adhaeribacter, Modestobacter, Ramlibacter, radiation-resistant Geodermatophilus, Pseudonocardia, and Flavobacterium was high in samples from Abha.
-The population of Paracoccus and Phenylobacterium capable of growing optimally on artificial compounds like dimethylformamide, chloridazon, antipyrin, and pyramidon was also significantly higher (Eberspächer and Lingens, 2006).
-N2-fixing Azospirillum, Agrobacterium, and phototrophic Rhodobacter were also present in high numbers in soil from Abha.
-While, the rhizospheric soil of Muzahmiyah also shows similar pattern containing - 180 a high population of Candidatus Nitrososphaera, Ramlibacter, Bradyrhizobium, Phototrophic Rhodoplanes.
+- 170 present in high numbers in soil from Abha.
+While, the rhizospheric soil of Muzahmiyah also show similar pattern containing high population of Candidatus Nitrososphaera, Ramlibacter, Bradyrhizobium, Phototrophic Rhodoplanes.
 But the sample was different in having the significantly high populations of bacteria like Paenibacillus, Alicyclobacillus, and Sporosarcina.
-Soil samples collected from Hafr Al-Batin have a completely different community with high populations of Pseudomonas, Propionibacterium, Brevundimonas, Staphylococcus, and Burkholderia.
-The microbial community in Hafr Al-Batin soil is completely different probably due to the completely different environmental conditions in Hafr Al-Batin.
-This region is well - 185 known for its extreme arid condition in Saudi Arabia.
-The functional inference using PICRUSt analysis show similar results (Figure 5 and 6).
-Some of the most abundant genes belong to transporters, peptidases, housekeeping genes, and general function.
-Genes involved in prokaryotic photosynthesis, chlorophyll metabolism constitute more than 2% of the total genes (Figures 5 and 6).
-Furthermore, genes involved in the metabolism of simple substrates like methane, butanoate, and benzoate were also predicted to have a high proportion.
-This indicates the survival strategy of the microbial community under nutrient- - 190 deficient harsh environmental conditions.
-Interestingly, it was found that the proportion of genes for prokaryotic photosynthesis was lowest (1/4th) in samples from Abha compared to other samples.
-Probably comparatively higher soil fertility and semiarid nature of soil do not require a high population of photosynthetic bacteria for maintaining and providing carbon to other soil organisms.
-Similarly, the proportion of genes involved in methane and nitrogen metabolism and peptidoglycan biosynthesis were lowest (~1/3rd) in Abha samples.
-Indicating that the population of Gram-positive bacteria in - 195 all the samples other than the sample from Abha is high.
-Production of methane is a characteristic of arid soils and the presence of these genes in high proportion in all the samples other than Abha further confirms the fact observed in previous studies.
-Bacterial - 6
+Soil samples collected from Hafr Al-Batin have completely different community with high populations of Pseudomonas, Propionibacterium, Brevundimonas, Staphylococcus and Burkholderia.
+The functional inference using PICRUSt show similar - 175 results (Figure 5 and 6).
+Some of the most abundant genes belong to transporters, peptidases, housekeeping genes and general function.
+Genes involved in the prokaryotic photosynthesis, chlorophyll metabolism constitute more than 2% of the total genes (Figure 5 and 6).
+Furthermore, genes involved in the metabolism of simple substrates like methane, butanoate and benzoate were also predicted to have high proportion.
+This indicates the survival strategy of the microbial community under nutrient deficient harsh environmental conditions. - 180